Vortrix5/reqrev/docs/API.md

   -H "Content-Type: application/json" \
   -d '{
     "requirement_id": "REQ-1",
-    "description": "The system should maybe provide some kind of user-friendly authentication.", "activity_points": 45
+    "description": "The system should maybe provide some kind of user-friendly authentication."
   }'
 ```